brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

 = \frac{1}{2n+1}{{2n + 1} \choose n}
 $$

-*Proof.* $C_n$ counts the number of lattice paths that do not cross the $y=x$ on the nxn grid.
-From previous lemmas we know there are ${{2n} \choose n}$ 'good' and 'bad' paths with the same number of 'bad' paths in the skewed $(n-1)$x$(n+1)$ grid.
+*Proof.* $C_n$ counts the number of lattice paths that do not cross $y=x$ on the nxn grid.
+From our previous exploration we know there are ${{2n} \choose n}$ total paths with the number of'bad' paths in the nxn grid bijecting onto the skewed $(n-1)$x$(n+1)$ grid.
+We therefore can measure 'bad' paths as the total amount of paths in the $(n-1)$x$(n+1)$ grid.

 Hence $C_n =$ {number of total paths} - {number of bad paths}, reaching our decomposition of $C_n$.
 In summary we combined the principles of counting symmetry and the skewed grid bijection to decompose Catalan numbers as the subtraction of the total number paths with the total number of 'bad' paths.

+**Combining It All Together**
 In many ways a Dyck sequence is a geometrical representation of balance, like a surface of a pond.
-A fish, water bug, or duck having the potential to disrupt the well-formed waterline is a representation of our one-to-one correspondence, called a *bijection*, to each other.
-Their path is the same, but what it means changes depending on the lens you use.
-A fish's underwater trail can parallel a string of kelp's sway to the current, but they serve as mathematical refractions caused by the watery environment they live in - forms of Dyck paths casting long shadows onto the pond floor.
+A fish, water bug, or duck that does not disrupt the well-formed waterline is a representation of our one-to-one correspondence, called a *bijection*, to each other.
+Their path is the same, but its meaning changes depending on the lens you use.
+A fish's underwater trail can parallel a string of kelp's sway to the current, but they serve as mathematical refractions caused by the watery environment they live in, their form as Dyck paths casting long shadows onto the pond floor.

 Catalan numbers are the representation of the pond depths.
 They count of all valid paths our pond inhabitants and the refractions of these paths, tallying each specular reflection to hold a single balanced truth on top of its surface.